lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 Searching for Files
 -------------------

-To search for files press :kbd:`f3` or :menuselection:`Tool --> find files`.
+To search for files press :kbd:`f3` or :menuselection:`Tool --> Find Files`.
 To type part of name in the part where it says :guilabel:`File Name Patterns`.
 To make your search case insensitive check the :guilabel:`Case insensitive`.
 To toggle searching with regular expressions check/uncheck the :guilabel:`Use regular expression` checkbox.
 To add locations and places to search press the :guilabel:`Add` button and select the additional places to search.
 To remove an additional place to search press the :guilabel:`Remove` button.
 To toggle searching in Subdirectories check/uncheck the :guilabel:`Search in subdirectories`.
 To toggle searching for hidden files check/uncheck the :guilabel:`Search for hidden files`.

 .. image:: filesearch.png